 utility terrain vehicles.

 - Measures to better protect youth, including mandatory

 adult supervision, and appropriately-sized machines for age and

 weight of youth operators.

-- By fall 2014 at the earliest, the safety provisions will apply to snowmobiles, ATVs, off-road motorcycles and utility terrain vehicles.
+- By June 2015 at the earliest, the safety provisions will apply to snowmobiles, ATVs, off-road motorcycles and utility terrain vehicles.